Materials-Consortia/OPTIMADE/optimade.md

       implementation, MUST contain the single field **email** with the maintainer's email address.
   * **warnings**: a list of warning resource objects representing non-critical errors or warnings.
-    A warning resource object is defined similarly to a [JSON API error object](http://jsonapi.org/format/#error-objects), but MUST instead be of `type` `"warning"`.
+    A warning resource object is defined similarly to a [JSON API error object](http://jsonapi.org/format/#error-objects), but MUST also include the field `type`, which MUST have the value `"warning"`.
-    The field `detail` SHOULD contain a non-critical message, e.g., reporting unrecognised search attributes or deprecated features.
+    The field `detail` MUST be present and SHOULD contain a non-critical message, e.g., reporting unrecognised search attributes or deprecated features.

     Example:
     For a deprecation warning